Fine Art Printing

-Inkjet printing onto archival fine art papers is referred to as 'giclée' printing.
+Inkjet printing onto archival fine art papers is sometimes referred to as 'giclée'.
 It is this combination of large-format professional quality printers and pigment inks, together with beautiful papers, that ensures the optimum aesthetic of the art piece, as well as retaining the colours of the image over a lifetime that only pigment inks can provide.

 The greatest of care is taken to ensure each image is printed on the best fine-art archival-quality paper, and checked for absolute perfection before being sent to you.
 As such, I have selected papers that I feel represent the image the best way possible, complete with custom calibrations for each.
 I always select the paper that gives the result I require for my final prints, and won’t select one brand over another.

 Signed and Numbered

-The tratidional way is to sign and number prints at the bottom of the image on the original paper, in pencil.
-A pencil mark cannot be reproduced by computers, making it less vulerable to fraud.
+The traditional way is to sign and number prints at the bottom of the image on the original paper, in pencil.
+A pencil mark cannot be reproduced easily by computers, making it less vulnerable to fraud.

 The signature will be on the lower right and the numbering on the left.
-All Kagetsu Buic Images are signed and numbered in this way, and are all of limited editions of 10 or less.
+All images are signed and numbered in this way, and are all of limited editions of 10 or less.
 There will never be additional series of prints, so once a print has reach is limit there shall never be anymore.

 Additionally, all limited edition prints are embossed in the lower right hand corner of the print not only as an attractive flourish, but also an additional confirmation of quality. it is the final seal of approval, assuring you of the quality of the product.